 Personal records created, received, used, and maintained by individuals and groups associated with the UTM that document the history of the campus and its community.
 This can include but is not limited to records of individual alumni and staff, as well as students and other campus groups.

 Personal records created, received, used, and maintained by faculty, librarians, and staff associated with the UTM.
 This can include, but is not limited to, records relating to teaching, research, and other professional and community activity.

 Official and unofficial publications produced by administrative offices, academic departments, and other campus groups associated with the UTM.

 Private donations from individuals, families, and organizations are collected in the following areas:

 - Latin American & Caribbean Studies

 - South Asian Civilizations

-Donations in other areas will be collected as they relate to the research and curricula of the campus.
+Donations of rare and unique materials in other areas may be collected as they relate to teaching and research on campus.
 Contact the Coordinator for more information.

 Donations will be considered for inclusion based on the following factors: